 By 1986, the various strands of the Apostolic Episcopal Church had become united due to the death of various clergy.
 In this way, the divisions that had existed since 1948 were healed and the canonical representation of the Apostolic Episcopal Church was once more united, although there still remained a minority of bishops of the church who did not accept the union.
 By this time, also, the AEC was coming into renewed contact with the major Orthodox churches, including the Syrian Orthodox Patriarchate of Antioch, the Ancient Church of the East, the Coptic Orthodox Church (Eparchy of France), and the Melkite Greek Catholic Church.
 The work formerly undertaken by the Catholicate of the West continued also, with further effort leading to the completion of the Ecumenical Apostolic Succession.

 During the 1980s and 1990s, the Apostolic Episcopal Church reasserted its roots in Anglicanism, through a close involvement with the Iglesia Filipina Independiente, a member church of the Anglican Communion, at a time when that church was seeking to establish missions in the United States and Europe.
 In 1993, the Apostolic Episcopal Church became a member of a Continuing Anglican federation, the International Confederation of Traditionalist Anglican/Episcopalian Churches of Atlanta, Georgia.
-In 1998, Archbishop Francis Cajetan Spataro became Primate.
-Archbishop Spataro was responsible for reasserting the Orthodox and Anglican roots of the Apostolic Episcopal Church and thus reaffirming its core identity.
+In the succeeding decades, the Orthodox and Anglican roots of the Apostolic Episcopal Church were reemphasised and thus its core identity reaffirmed.

+In February 2015, Archbishop John Kersey succeeded as the fifth Primate of the Apostolic Episcopal Church.
 The present-day ministry of the Apostolic Episcopal Church includes all of the elements that have historically been a part of its mission; ecumenical outreach and fellowship, inter-church collaboration, and practical ministry both through mission parishes and through the work of individual clergy.
-In February 2015, Archbishop John Kersey succeeded Archbishop Spataro as the fifth Primate of the Apostolic Episcopal Church.